rubyworks/indexer/DOTRUBY.md

 # .ruby spec

-## The Lowdown
+## Introduction

-The .ruby file specification...
+The .ruby file specification defines an very explict and detail...

 ## Fields